Chart Color Schemes

 Edmondson Park features high concentrations of family households, with a median household size of 3.4 people

-Family households account for 87.5% of all households, consisting of 60.6% couples with children, 17.3% couples without children, and 8.6% single parent families.
-Non-family households make up the remaining 12.5%, with lone person households at 10.9% and group households comprising 1.6% of the total.
+Family households comprise 87.5% of all households, including 60.6% couples with children, 17.3% couples without children, and 8.6% single parent families.
+Non-family households account for the remaining 12.5%, with lone person households at 10.9% and group households comprising 1.6%.
 The median household size is 3.4 people.

 Frequently Asked Questions - Households